 While the region’s geology is spectacular, visitors travel here mainly for the area’s pictographs.
 Throughout this region, archeologists have found scattered ancient Puebloan cliff dwellings.
 These residences paint a picture of ancient life in this arid part of the world.

-The Anasazi inhabitants of Cedar Mesa normally hunted on the mesa tops where game was more plentiful.
-Using ladders or breaks in the sandstone rims, they would descend to these structures to eat, sleep, store food and seek shelter from the weather.
-The Anasazi culture flourished in this region from approximately 700-1300AD and it is speculated that they eventually were forced from the region by a period of prolonged drought in the late 13th century.
+The Anasazi inhabitants of Cedar Mesa normally hunted on the mesa tops, where game was more plentiful.
+Using ladders or breaks in the sandstone, they would descend to into lower areas to eat, sleep, store food and seek shelter.
+The Anasazi culture flourished in this region from approximately 700-1300AD.

-Photographing the Cedar Mesa ruins is a very rewarding experience after relatively short hikes along canyon bottoms.
-“Firehouse” and “Fallen Roof” ruins are best photographed during the winter months in the late morning after the sun light comes over the canyon rim and reflects off of the rock in front of the ruins up into the alcove causing the spectacular glow.
+“Firehouse” and “Fallen Roof” ruins are some of photographer’s favorites.
+These are best photographed during the winter months.
+Then, in the morning, sunlight flows over the canyon rim.
+This light reflects off of the rock in front of the ruins, and bathes the the alcoves in a spectacular glow.